 Evidence shows that any child displaying several of the points in the above lists should be considered to be at high risk of sexual exploitation.
 Professionals should immediately start an investigation to determine the risk, along with preventative and protective action as required.

-If you think a child or vulnerable adult is at risk of child sexual exploitation in Norfolk and want to speak to someone contact the MASH on 0344 800 8020.
+If you think a child or vulnerable adult is at risk of child sexual exploitation in Norfolk and want to speak to someone call 0344 800 8020.